14 facts for World Wetlands Day

 - The Long Point marshes in Lake Erie is the largest wetland in southern Ontario.

-- The millions of small wetlands of the Canadian and U.S. prairies are the most productive waterfowl habitat in the world, supporting 50-88 per cent of the North American breeding populations of several species.
+- The millions of small wetlands of the Canadian and U.S. prairies are the most productive waterfowl habitat in the world, supporting 50 to 88 per cent of the North American breeding populations of several species.

 - 80 per cent of wetlands in the Fraser Valley and on the east coast of Vancouver Island are altered or destroyed.